Treatments to Soothe Cracked Heels in a Few Days

 - Try to keep them clean and free from dirt.

 - After a long, hard day, soak them in warm water.

 - Remember to moisturize and exfoliate your feet on a regular basis.

 - Avoid wearing shoes that are too tight, or that expose your feet to the elements.

 - Don’t walk in bare feet for a long time.

-- After you shower, moisturize your feet and apply an antibacterial powder to prevent foot fungus and odors.
+- Finally, after you shower, moisturize your feet and apply an antibacterial powder to prevent foot fungus and odors.